-- A KILLER copy of this Davis classic, with Shootout Winning Triple Plus (A+++) sound or close to it from start to finish.
+- An outstanding copy of this Miles Davis classic, with a KILLER Shootout Winning Triple Plus (A+++) side one mated to a solid Double Plus (A++) side two

 - Another engineering triumph for Fred Plaut at Columbia’s legendary 30th Street Studios – the man is a genius

-- Musically this is one of our very favorite Miles Davis albums – the sound is Demo Disc Quality on the copies that sound the way this one does
+- Musically this is one of our very favorite Miles albums, and the sound is Demo Disc Quality on the better copies

 If you exclusively play modern repressings of vintage recordings, I can say without fear of contradiction that you have never heard this kind of sound on vinyl.
 Old records have it — not often, and certainly not always — but less than one out of 100 new records do, if our experience with the hundreds we’ve played can serve as a guide.